vault27/Foundation/ospf.md

 - Open standard, IGP, Link-state, classless (VLSM, Summarization), Dikstra SPF Algorithm, guaranties loop free, hierarchi through areas - large scalability, topology summarization, interopeability between vendors
 - Router knows all network and builds a tree - The algorithm places each router at the root of a tree
+- This protocol is all about interfaces: priority, area, cost - everyfing is connected with the interface, it even did not send routes, it sends information about interface: IP address, mask, cost...
 - OSPF runs directly over IPv4, using its own protocol 89, which is reserved for OSPF by the Internet Assigned Numbers Authority (IANA)
 - Each router has its own view of the topology even though all the routers build a shortest path tree which uses the same link-state database
 - OSPF is very good for traffic engineering in ISP with MPLS